stayintarkov/SIT.Aki-Server-Mod/README.md

 As an alternative to steps 3-4, you can clone this repo into `SIT/server/user/mods/`.
 This will likely be far, far buggier, and is not recommended unless you have a reason to do so.
 If you installed this way, you're likely to receive less support.

+After installing, a member of your group will need to run the `Aki.Server.exe`, and facilitate the rest of your group connecting to their machine (or whatever machine they run it on).
+That is, they'll need to port forward and give you their IP, or you'll all need to connect via hamachi or a VPN.
+If you don't know how to do these things, check out the [discord server](https://discord.gg/f4CN4n3nP2).

 ## How do I configure this mod?

 ### Coop Config JSON